 Acceptable use includes the following:

-Instructional use in classes, research, administrative support, electronic mail, and resume´ or vita posting.
+Instructional use in classes, research, administrative support.

 Use that is compliant with federal and state law.